Lambda Literary is proud to have a exceptional group of accomplished and dedicated professionals serve on our board.

 Ms. Hoover and her wife in 2015 founded the Hackney-Hoover Grant for Lesbian Families at St. Patrick’s Episcopal Day School in Washington.
 For several years, they have been on the Honor Roll of Donors at Sidwell Friends School in Washington.
 In addition to a JD from Duke University, Ms. Hoover holds a BA in English and American Studies from Baylor University where she graduated magna cum laude and was named Outstanding Senior Woman.
 Ms. Hoover and Ms. Hackney raised their two daughters in Washington.
 Stephanie lives in New York and Lauren lives in San Francisco.
 Ms. Hoover and Ms. Hackney currently reside in Miami and New York City.

-Rakesh Satyal is currently a Senior Editor at Atria Books, a division of Simon & Schuster.
-He previously held editorial positions at what was formerly the Doubleday Broadway Publishing Group (Random House) and at HarperCollins.
-Over the course of his career, he has worked with many LGBTQ writers, including Armistead Maupin, Paul Rudnick, Clive Barker, Rahul Mehta, Michael Ausiello, Jake Shears, Janet Mock, Guy Branum, and Michael Arceneaux.
+Rakesh Satyal is currently an Executive Editor at HarperOne/HarperCollins.
+Over the course of his career, he has worked with many LGBTQ writers, including Armistead Maupin, Paul Rudnick, Clive Barker, Rahul Mehta, Michael Ausiello, Jake Shears, Janet Mock, Guy Branum, Daniel Lavery, and Michael Arceneaux.
 He has served on the advisory committee of the PEN World Voices Festival and has taught in the publishing program at NYU’s School of Continued and Professional Studies.
 He had the great honor of receiving the 2010 Lambda Literary Award for Gay Debut Fiction for his novel Blue Boy (Kensington Books, 2009), which also won the 2010 Prose/Poetry Award from the Association for Asian American Studies and which was a finalist for the Publishing Triangle’s Edmund White Debut Fiction Award.
-He was a 2010 recipient of a Fellowship in Fiction from the New York Foundation for the Arts and the recipient of two fellowships from the Norman Mailer Writers Colony.
+He was a 2010 recipient of a Fellowship in Fiction from the New York Foundation for the Arts and the recipient of two fellowships from the Norman Mailer Writers Colony, and he was a 2019 Fellow of the Civitella Ranieri Foundation.
 He is also the author of the novel No One Can Pronounce My Name (Picador USA, 2017).

 Christopher Soto is a poet based in Los Angeles, California.
 He is the author of the chapbook Sad Girl Poems (Sibling Rivalry Press, 2016) and the editor of Nepantla: An Anthology Dedicated to Queer Poets of Color (Nightboat Books, 2018).
 He cofounded the Undocupoets Campaign and worked with Amazon Literary Partnerships to establish grants for undocumented writers.
 In 2019, he began working at UCLA’s Institute of American Cultures, which supports the four ethnic studies research centers on campus at UCLA.
 In 2017, he was awarded “The Freedom Plow Award for Poetry & Activism” by Split This Rock and he was invited to teach a “Poetry and Protest Movements” course at Columbia University, as part of the June Jordan Teaching Corp.
 In 2016, Poets & Writers honored Christopher Soto with the “Barnes & Nobles Writer for Writers Award.”
 His poems, reviews, interviews, and articles can be found at The Nation, The Guardian, Los Angeles Review of Books, Poetry, American Poetry Review, Tin House, and more.
 His work has been translated into Spanish, Portuguese, Japanese, and Thai.
 He has been invited to speak at university campuses across the country.
 He is currently working on a full-length poetry manuscript about police violence and mass incarceration.
 He received his MFA in poetry from NYU, where he was a Goldwater Hospital Writing Workshop Fellow.

-Kent D. Wolf is an Agent and Foreign Rights Director at The Friedrich Agency, where he represents a celebrated roster of LGTBQIA+ writers, including National Book Award finalist and Lambda Literary Award winner Carmen Maria Machado, New York Times bestselling essayist Samantha Irby, Lambda Literary finalist Torrey Peters, Daniel Zomparelli, and Paul Dalla Rosa.
+Kent D. Wolf is a Founding Partner at Neon Literary, where he represents a celebrated roster of LGTBQIA+ writers, including National Book Award finalist and Lambda Literary Award winner Carmen Maria Machado, New York Times bestselling essayist Samantha Irby, Lambda Literary finalist Torrey Peters, Lambda Literary Fellow Calvin Kasulke, Daniel Zomparelli, and Paul Dalla Rosa.
 A regular attendee of writers conferences and literary festivals across the country, he is an active member of The Association of Authors’ Representatives and has been profiled and interviewed by Poets & Writers, The Wall Street Journal, Wired, and Publishers Weekly, among other publications.
 Born and raised in rural Illinois, Kent now resides in Manhattan.